carlosdagos/purescript-malaga-demo/presentation.md

 #### Produced output

-PureScript's author's intention is to make the ouput easy to read and to debug.
+PureScript's author's intention is to make the ouput *easy to read and to debug*.

 _Sidenote: CoffeeScript, anyone?_

+- Basic functions.
+- Higher-order function.
+- Simple data types.
+- `Maybe a` example.

 ---